krithikV/sim-uol-cs-2026/readme.md

 Thank you for being a part of this community, and let's make our academic journey in SIM-UOL Class of 2026 a successful and enjoyable one together!

+## Contributors

+We'd like to thank the following contributors for their valuable contributions to this repository:

+- Krithik V(@krithikV)
+- Jane Smith (@janesmith)